 New Trends In Conservation Policy

-Increase Biodiversity: The new trend in conservation policy is the focus on biodiversity rather than on a few of its components.
-So, instead of just focusing on bigger mammals; like tiger and lion, even insects are finding a place in conservation planning.
-New notifications were issued under Wildlife Act of 1980 and 1986.
-As per them; several hundred butterflies, moths, beetles and one dragonfly have been added to the list of protected species.
+Increase Biodiversity: Previously, the focus of conservation was on a few bigger animals, like tiger and lion.
+Now, the focus is on biodiversity rather than on a few species.
+So, even insects are getting proper attention as part of conservation effort.
+According to new notifications under Wildlife Act of 1980 and 1986, several hundred butterflies, moths, beetles and one dragonfly have been added to the list of protected species.
 Six species of plants were added to the list in 1991.

 Community and Conservation

 - You have read that many local communities depend on forest for sustenance.
 These people were often sidelined and annoyed because of conservation efforts.
 Then a new realization took place that involving the community in conservation efforts bears good results.